eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_retrieval.rst

 In the NeXus world, additionally to the name of a link, we also can search for objects  by their type or base class.
 This introduces a new kind of
-path: the *NeXus path* represented by the :cpp:class:`pni::io::nexus::Path`.
+path: the *NeXus path* represented by the :cpp:class:`pni::nexus::Path`.
 A NeXus path allows to augument every link name with a particular base class type.
 So for instance, the HDF5 path to the ``data`` field in a detector group would read